Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Diamondback Scopes

-This Vortex line is SUPERIOR to the Crossfire II series.
+The Vortex Diamondback scope is SUPERIOR to the Crossfire II series.
+This scope is THE ONE for me, among Vortex’s many choices.

 It can withstand the recoil of even the LARGEST caliber rifles!
 Despite the robustness, it stays the same size even when you adjust the magnification.